ysgurjar/pp2-flip-card-game/README.md

 # References

-The flipcard CSS effect is taken from [Jefferson Cuarta](https://jefferson-cuartas.medium.com/how-to-create-a-flip-card-effect-using-javascript-767dd945210c).
+The flip card CSS effect is from [Jefferson Cuarta](https://jefferson-cuartas.medium.com/how-to-create-a-flip-card-effect-using-javascript-767dd945210c).

-The timer function is taken from the following [Codepen](https://codepen.io/ishanbakshi/pen/pgzNMv) created by Shashan Bakshi.
+The timer function is from the following [Codepen](https://codepen.io/ishanbakshi/pen/pgzNMv) created by Shashan Bakshi.

-All the images are taken from [pngwing](https://www.pngwing.com/) website that are distributed under Non-commercial use, DMCA licence and does not require individual credit.
+All the images are taken from [pngwing](https://www.pngwing.com/) website and contains images distributed under Non-commercial use, DMCA licence and do not require individual credit.

 ### Special thanks to my mentor M.Shami for support and guidance.